You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

 Worth: $433,765

-The 812 GTS is what completes the rivalry between Ferrari and Lamborghini, a tempestuous agony of the Lamborghini Aventador Roadster, the 812 GTS is a convertible version of one of the fastest production cars – the Ferrari 812 Superast.
+The 812 GTS is what completes the rivalry between Ferrari and Lamborghini – a tempestuous agony of the Lamborghini Aventador Roadster.
+The 812 GTS is a convertible version of one of the fastest production cars – the Ferrari 812 Superfast.

-The retractable hardtop can be lowered in just 14 seconds even if you are driving at speeds of up to 28 mph.
-It has advanced aerodynamics like the vortex generators and the rear diffusers.
+The retractable hardtop can be lowered in just 14 seconds, even if you’re going up to 28 mph.
+It has advanced aerodynamics, like the vortex generators and the rear diffusers.

-It is even elevated by the magnetic suspension and Side Slip Control technology that make it one of the most technologically advanced Ferraris on the road today.
+The magnetic suspension is integrated by Ferrari with side slip control technology, which makes it one of the most technologically advanced Ferraris on the road today.

 Ferrari SF90 Spider